Quick Start

 ShareSheetManager is the main class which you'll use to access the system share-sheet.

-Right now, all you need to do to start sharing text is call the ShareText() method.
+All you need to do to start sharing text is call the ShareText() method.

 using Uralstech.UShare;